Stripburger: Exhibitions and collaborations

-Honey talks
+2001: "Perventiquattromilabaci"

+In association with Elettra Stamboulis and the Mirada Cultural Association, Stripburger curated the collective exhibition "Perventiquattromilabaci" [For Twenty-Four Thousand Kisses], which presented the alternative comics scene in the former Yugoslavia and in the Balkans.

+2006: "Honey Talks"

-Stripburger collaborated with the Slovene Ethnographic Museum, which in 2006 hosted the widely acclaimed anthology Honey Talks – comics inspired by painted beehive panels reinterpreting the 19th-century folk art with works by 12 international comics artists (Marcel Ruijters, Milorad Krstić, Jakob Klemenčič, Koco, Anke Feuchtenberger, Vladan Nikolić, Matthias Lehmann, Rutu Modan, Danijel Žeželj...).
-The exhibition included original comics, modern interpretations of beehive panels, beehive panel replicas and animated movie by Matej Lavrenčič (A Huntsman and a funeral).
+Stripburger collaborated with the Slovene Ethnographic Museum, which in 2006 hosted the widely acclaimed anthology Honey Talks — comics inspired by painted beehive panels reinterpreting the 19th-century folk art, with works by 12 international comics artists (including Marcel Ruijters, Milorad Krstić, Jakob Klemenčič, Koco, Anke Feuchtenberger, Vladan Nikolić, Matthias Lehmann, Rutu Modan, and Danijel Žeželj).
+The exhibition included original comics, modern interpretations of beehive panels, beehive panel replicas, and an animated movie by Matej Lavrenčič (A Huntsman and a Funeral).
+"Honey Talks" was exhibited at the 2007 Komikazen International Reality Comics Festival, held in Ravenna, Italy.

-Greetings from Cartoonia
+2009: "Greetings from Cartoonia"

 In 2009, Stripburger produced the international exhibition "Greetings from Cartoonia" in Slovene Ethnographic Museum to complement the special issue, an anthology, of the same name.
 It was made in collaboration with 6 European comic associations - Dongery (Norway), Chili Com Carne (Portugal), Fundacja Transmisja (Poland), The Finnish Comics Society (Finland), Hardcomics (Romania) and Vivacomix (Italy).

-Afterwards, the exhibition was shown at Festival Internacional de BD de Beja, Portugal (2010), in La Zone Cultural centre in Liege, Belgium (2011) and at the Anim'est, International Festival of Animated Film in Bucharest, Romania (2011), Linz, Austria...
+Later, the exhibition traveled to the Festival Internacional de BD de Beja, Portugal (2010), La Zone Cultural Centre in Liège, Belgium (2011), the Anim'est, International Festival of Animated Film in Bucharest, Romania (2011), and to Linz, Austria.